-The Edwards SAPIEN 3 Ultra RESILIA valve
+The Edwards SAPIEN 3 Ultra RESILIA valve: designed to elevate long-term durability and valve performance

 Freedom from SVD**